Agility: Hype? Nice-to-have? Or much more?

 For zeb, agility means the ability of individuals, teams and organizations to act quickly, flexibly and in a customer-centric manner.
 This ability is associated with typical characteristics of agility: Agile companies put their focus on the customer and consistently integrate the customer into the development of products.
 Agile companies generate results in short cycles and form cross-functional teams in which employees can act independently within set guidelines.
 To this end, managers give up power and responsibility, and employees say goodbye to established routines and processes.

 Like any ability, agility must be learned.
 This is a challenge—for several years.
-But it's worth it:
+But it's worth it, as one of our clients, Peter Klett, Chairman of the Board at Weser-Elbe Sparkasse, explains in an exclusive interview on transforming the savings bank into an agile organization.

 We are convinced that an agile company will have the adaptability to adjust to stormy times and make the right decisions.
 Everyone else, in the medium term, runs the risk of drowning.
 The results of our European Banking Study this year are an indication of this.
 Those banks that we identified as digital pioneers in the study were able to increase their operating profit by an average of 5.1 percent between 2013 and 2018.
 The results for the less digitalized banks—the “Challenger” and “Follower”—fell by 10.1 percent and 9.6 percent, respectively.
 A closer look at the digital pioneers shows that all of them are also leaders when it comes to agility.
 No wonder—without agility, they would not have been able to implement digitalization so successfully and in such a targeted manner.